Taryn Brumfitt, director of the documentary Embrace, takes us on a 9-week journey to understand why many women hate their bodies.

 That was when she realised being healthy is important, trying to mold your body according to the societal standards wasn’t.
 She then decided to return to a more relaxed regime.

-The photo became viral and Taryn’s email box was flooded with heart-warming messages of women from all over the place.
+The photo went viral and Taryn’s email box was flooded with heart-warming messages of women from all over the world.
 She explains on her website: “This issue needed a louder voice on a bigger platform, so the idea of creating the documentary Embrace was born.”